 Watch this video to learn how modern slavery impacts supply chains:

-There are dozens of touchpoints where modern slavery can occur in the hospitality industry – staff recruitment and food sourcing are only two examples.
+There are dozens of touchpoints where modern slavery can occur in service industries, such as hospitality, travel, healthcare, amongst others.
+Taking hospitality as an example, staff recruitment and food sourcing are only two examples.
 Due to the vast size of the industry, eradicating this issue has the potential to affect thousands of lives.
 Issues of interest include how to train staff at different levels to detect the problem, how to address the four potential vulnerabilities within the hotel industry (forced prostitution, forced labour within supply chains, third-party service contracts, and construction) and how to develop standardised responses across hotel chains.

 Watch this video to learn how modern slavery affects hospitality: